-The SU Library Learning Commons is an active, open environment that supports student achievement and academic success through its services, spaces, resources, and partnerships.
+The SU Libraries Learning Commons is an active, open environment that supports student achievement and academic success through its services, spaces, resources, and partnerships.

 We can help you start your research process, point out available resources and get you in touch with specialists in a variety of subjects.
 Our service is available in-person, via live chat, text, phone, email, or by appointment.
 Check the Ask Us page for more on research assistance.
 With the understanding that many questions arise while looking for a book deep in the stacks and away from a reference desk, we also provide help through our Helpline.
 Give us a call!

-On the first floor of Bird Library, User Technology Support provides a variety of devices for borrowing.
+On the 1st floor of Bird Library, Learning Commons Circulation desk provides a variety of devices for borrowing.
 From cameras and digital voice recorders to tablets and laptops, they can help get you what you need to do your work.
-They can also answer questions and help you get your tech to work for you.
+The Learning Commons Consultation desk can also answer questions and help you get your tech to work for you.

 Changes to the New Books Area